 In April 2013, Cipher entered into a distribution and supply agreement with Tecnofarma International Ltd. ("Tecnofarma") under which Tecnofarma was granted the exclusive right to market, sell and distribute CIP-TRAMADOL ER in Latin America.
 Tecnofarma, headquartered in Uruguay, operates in 18 Latin American countries and plans to launch the product in certain territories, including Brazil and Mexico.
 Under the terms of the agreement, Cipher received an upfront payment and is eligible for additional milestones based upon regulatory approval in Brazil and Mexico.
-Cipher will supply product to Tecnofarma and product manufacturing will be fulfilled by Galephar.
+Cipher will supply product to Tecnofarma, and product manufacturing will be fulfilled by Galephar.
 Tecnofarma launched CIP-TRAMADOL ER in Argentina in May 2016.

-In February 2019, the Company was notified by its partner in Brazil that the application for registration with the National Agency of Sanitary Surveillance was rejected.
-The Company and partner are considering their options to address the concerns raised in the rejection notice.
+In February 2019, the Company was notified by its partner in Brazil that the application for registration with the National Agency of Sanitary Surveillance was completed.
+The two highest strengths of tramadol (200mg and 300mg) were not approved, however the 100mg strength was approved subject to additional information being provided to the agency on chemistry and manufacturing.
+The Company and its partner are considering their options to address the concerns raised in the rejection notice.